rilgilang/Capstone-Project-2/README.md

 ## Project Overview

-This project is part of my learning journey in data analysis using Google Colab.
+This project is about data analysis using Google Colab.
 The objective of this project is to analyze transaction data from Transjakarta, a public transportation system in Jakarta, Indonesia.
 Through this analysis, I aimed to uncover insights about customer behavior, route efficiency, and transaction patterns.

 ## Dataset